12cwittwer/acap-sdk-custom-apps/zx_scanner/README.md

   - In the `Condition` section, click `Select a Condition` and choose `BarcodeScanned`.

-## Defining Parameters
+## Defining Parameter
-  !!!
-This application currently does not support changing the parameters of the application on the Axis Communications device !!!

-  Varaibles must be changed before building the applicaiton:
+  Varaibles may be changed before building the applicaiton:

   - In the `zx_scanner` directory, go to the `app` directory